tomaspaivaa/FastDelivery-Database/README.md

 ---

-*This work was completed as part of the “Databases” course during the 2024/2025 academic year.*
+*This work was completed as part of the “Databases” course during the 2024/2025 academic year in a group of 4 members.
+(Grade: 9.2 out of 10)*